-This choice is best made by discussing the risks and benefits of each type of dialysis with your concern doctors and his support staff.
+This choice is best made by discussing the risks and benefits of each type of dialysis with your dialysis specialist in Delhi and his support staff.

 When to start dialysis?

-It is recommended that dialysis begin well before kidneys disease has advanced to the point where life-threatening complication affecting the brain, heart, and lungs occur.
+It is recommended by a nephrologist in Delhi that dialysis begin well before kidneys disease has advanced to the point where life-threatening complication affecting the brain, heart, and lungs occurs.
 If one starts dialysis very late, then the quality of life is not significantly improved even after receiving regular dialysis.

 Emergency dialysis is usually given when